 Estate planning often involves careful consideration of tangible assets, from treasured family heirlooms to real estate holdings.
 In an era dominated by digital interaction, attention is increasingly turning towards an often-overlooked category of possessions: digital assets.
 With vast portions of daily life and financial activity conducted online, digital assets are accruing significant value and importance.
 Please incorporate these digital properties into an estate plan to avoid complications for heirs, potentially leading to inaccessible accounts or lost digital treasures.

-A wide array of digital assets exists, each with its own set of challenges and considerations for estate planning.
+A wide array of digital assets exists, each with its own challenges and considerations for estate planning.
 Among these are cryptocurrencies like Bitcoin and Ethereum, which can represent substantial financial value but require specific instructions for access and transfer.
 Non-fungible tokens (NFTs), which have gained popularity for their uniqueness and value, also necessitate clear estate planning strategies.

 Domain names, another key digital asset, can hold both financial and sentimental value, often serving as the digital facade for personal or professional ventures.
-Likewise, digital photos and videos capture irreplaceable memories, yet without proper planning, may become permanently locked away or lost.
+Likewise, digital photos and videos capture irreplaceable memories, yet without proper planning, they may become permanently locked away or lost.

 Further complicating the landscape are digital rights to creative works, which can generate ongoing income or hold personal significance.
 Online accounts, from betting platforms to monetized content channels, embody financial and emotional investments.
 Even virtual assets, such as airline miles or online gaming avatars, can hold real-world value and merit consideration in estate plans.